-RPOs are generally known for being scalable, cost-effective and for process standardization with high-volume replicable positions, resulting in better hires.
+RPOs are generally known for being scalable, cost-effective, and for process standardization with high-volume replicable positions, resulting in better hires.
 They represent the company as well but are not employees of the company and typically have multiple clients.

 There are exceptions to these generalities.
 Starbucks and Chipotle are great examples of large-volume retail hiring that have made investments in their in-house capabilities, yielding positive results.
-HSBC lowered their agency costs by 60% a few years ago with an internal sourcing team.
+HSBC lowered its agency costs by 60% a few years ago with an internal sourcing team.

-When not to use RPO
+When Not to Use RPO

-- When hiring for complex, niche-based positions (e.g., senior level statisticians)
+- When hiring for complex, niche-based positions (e.g., senior-level statisticians)

 - When hiring VPs and above (Building an internal executive recruiting function is the better choice.
 Apple & Intuit are good examples)

-- When the RPO has large clients in same industry resulting in questions of loyalty and conflicts of interest
+- When the RPO has large clients in the same industry resulting in questions of loyalty and conflicts of interest

 - When the RPO is not willing to put fees at risk if they don’t achieve critical Service Level Agreement metrics (SLAs)